Aliases for PAK4 Gene

 GeneCards Summary for PAK4 Gene

 PAK4 (P21 (RAC1) Activated Kinase 4) is a Protein Coding gene.
 Diseases associated with PAK4 include Breast Adenoma.
-Among its related pathways are GPCR Pathway and ErbB signaling pathway.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Among its related pathways are Immune response IL-23 signaling pathway and Human cytomegalovirus infection.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PAK5.

 UniProtKB/Swiss-Prot for PAK4 Gene